 Tuning - Manipulation of Modes of Vibration

 So what is this tuning business all about?
 It’s basically a hammer-induced manipulation process to get at least the three lowest modes of vibration to oscillate in a 1:2:3 frequency relationship.
-All three modes share the note boundary as a nodal line (area where the note membrane does not move).
-The 2nd and 3rd mode of vibration each have an additional nodal line perpendicular to each other.
+All three modes share the note boundary as a nodal line (area where the note membrane does not vibrate).
+The 2nd and 3rd mode of vibration each have an additional nodal line perpendicular to each other (the membrane, thus, vibrates at these modes with two halves of the tone-field in anti-phase motion).
 The hammer peening action around the note boundary sets the parameters for the elasticity of the membrane-spring and the compressive stress.
 Only areas of equal dynamic stiffness (in amplitude an direction) will define a note boundary.
 For steelpans it seems that a length/width ratio of the tone-field of 5-to-4 readily produces a 2nd mode and a 3rd mode of vibration in a 2:3 frequency relationship.
 Because of the dome architecture (see above) on a sound sculpture this ratio can vary significantly between notes on the same instrument and among builders.

 As handpan tone-fields are under compressive stress, the frequency of the fundamental will change with changes in compressive stress (more stress lowers the fundamental frequency).
 This is also the reason that over time the notes drift “sharp” (increase the frequency) as the stresses are relieved.